hardikdalal/ate-crf-spark/Readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License - see the LICENSE.md file for details

 ## NOTE